Case Study: Smosh, Lucky Lopez & Poetik Flakko

 Not every creator needs to make a six-figure business move to see game-changing results.
 For Poetikk Flakko (Fred), it started with a belief in what consistent investment in his content could do.

 When Fred first partnered with Breeze, he was averaging about $7,500 a month.
-He used his first funding round to invest in better equipment and faster editors, which helped him increase his output and improve video quality.
+He used his first round of YouTube funding to invest in better equipment and faster editors, which helped him increase his output and improve video quality.

 “My first investment took me from $7.5K to averaging $11K/month over the next 6 months,”